 Property Income That Requires Self Assessment

-You must declare ALL property income through Self Assessment, regardless of amount.
-This includes residential lets, holiday homes, Airbnb, and even rent-a-room income over £7,500.
+You must declare ALL property income through Self Assessment to HMRC, regardless of amount.
+This includes residential lets, holiday homes, Airbnb, commercial property, and rent-a-room income over £7,500.

 Buy-to-let properties, HMOs, student lets, and assured shorthold tenancies.

-Furnished holiday lets (FHLs) with special tax advantages and specific criteria.
+Furnished holiday lets (FHLs) with special tax advantages and criteria.

 Office spaces, retail units, industrial units, and commercial leases.